Cats stay in heat for 7 to 10 days, and this heat cycle can happen every few weeks.

 - Rubbing against people or objects

 - Raising the hind quarters when rubbed or scratched

 - Urinating more frequently or marking on objects

 This video shows a cat in heat meowing to a male cat.
 Grab some ear plugs:

 Urinary markings serve a purpose to other cats.
-The pheromones and hormones released in the urine serve as indicators of the female cat’s reproductive status.
+The pheromones and hormones released in the urine indicate the female cat’s reproductive status.
 The scent can be so strong at times that you may notice male cats hanging around outdoors even if your cat is an indoor pet.

-If you can’t afford to spay your cat, call your vet or local humane society to see what options are available.
+If you can’t afford to spay, call your vet or local humane society to see what options are available.
 A few times per year, my shelter has a day dedicated to spaying cats, and it is only $10.
 You may be able to find free services, depending on your situation — but you won’t know until you ask.